Vietnam.vn - Nền tảng quảng bá Việt Nam

 Con Cuong people gather to clean up mud after the flood

-At around 1:30 p.m., the water at Vuc Bong Strait receded.
+At around 1:30 p.m., the water in the Vuc Bong Strait receded.
 SGGP reporters crossed the Strait to reach the upper communes.
 However, only a section of the road in Con Cuong town (formerly) was dry, while the rest of the route, reporters fell into a "maze" of mud, making it difficult to turn back.

-Clip: Mud after flood
+Clip: Mud after the flood

-Along the road through Tien Thanh and Quyet Tien villages (Con Cuong commune), people, houses, and trees were submerged in mud.
+Along the road through Tien Thanh and Quyet Tien villages (Con Cuong commune), people, houses and trees were submerged in mud.
 The entire road now looked like it was made of mud.
 Damaged furniture was strewn about.

 2.jpg